 - sporting clubs etc.

-This could have taken place in your home country or in any part of your journey in coming to and living in Australia.
-Please be sure to also tell us how you intend to contribute to community & society in the future.
+*This could have taken place in your home country or in any part of your journey in coming to and living in Australia.
+Please be sure to also tell us how you intend to contribute to community and society in the future.

 All Welcome Scholarships comprise a full fee waiver.

-Those undertaking an approved Vocational Education program will also have their materials fees paid for by the University and where relevant may have their concession fees covered if they are doing a Certificate course under the ASVET program.
+Those undertaking an approved Vocational Education program will also have their materials fees paid for by the University and where relevant may have their concession fees covered if they are studying a Certificate course under the ASVET program.

 Those on a Temporary Protection Visa (TPV) or a Safe Haven Enterprise Visa (SHEV) may be eligible for a payment of up to $7,500 per annum if their course is longer than 12 months.